-Is the most disciplined and rewarding of all dance forms, and is where correct dance technique, style, poise and strength are learnt.
+The most disciplined and rewarding of all dance forms, classical ballet is where the foundations of correct dance technique, alignment and strength are taught.
 Class begins at the barre where the student gains strength and balance.
 As class progresses, the same exercises are repeated but jumps turns and balances are added to produce flowing movement.
 Students are taught to stand correctly without tension, which eventually becomes a habit; and to stretch and lengthen muscles.
 Students learn to activate muscles in co-ordination with this proper stance to produce movement of technical proficiency.
 Students also learn to analyse movement.

 Many children and teenagers find jazz enjoyable for fun and fitness.
 At the same time they develop the posture and co-ordination for everyday life.
 Jazz involves stretching and strengthening the body, and then learning amalgamations, turns and jumps that will be combined in a performance routine.
 It is recommended that jazz and classical techniques be learnt together, as they complement one another

 Offered to dance students, to increase strength and flexibility.
 The exercises are repeated slowly with correct breathing to teach students to instinctively use the correct muscles in their dance training

 A challenge for the feet and mind as this style demands a strong sense of rhythm & co-ordination.
 Our tap classes teach exceptional technique, rhythmical training & musical appreciation